I had a Kimjang Summer

 Now that we’re getting ready for the school year, I’ll finally have work hours again.
 It’ll be so good to settle into my cozy, well-regulated brainspace again.
 I plan on updating you on several things!

 Sept.
-13th, I’m running a free therapeutic art session for adults at Hello Heart Creative Studio
+13th, I’m running a free therapeutic art session for adults at Hello Heart Creative Studio.
+More information to come.

 And don’t let me forget to show you the client work I did earlier this year!